atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 The `Stream` class has utility constructors for creating streams from `Future`s or `Iterable`s, or for creating streams that emit values at a timed interval.
-For more information, check out the [`Stream`][] API page.
+To learn more, check out the [`Stream`][] API page.

 [`Stream`]: {{site.dart-api}}/dart-async/Stream-class.html

 ##### StreamController

-Another common way to create streams is by using a [`StreamController`][], a utility class that builds streams.
-A `StreamController` contains a `stream` property that exposes the stream it controls, and multiple methods for controlling the stream, such as emitting new items using the `add` method, or completing the stream using the `close` method.
+The utility class [`StreamController`][] can create streams.
+A `StreamController` contains one property and multiple methods.
+The property `stream` exposes the stream it controls.
+The methods provide ways to control the stream.
+For example, the `add` method can emit new items and the `close` method completes the stream.

 The following example shows basic usage of a stream controller:

 {:.include-lang}